 In addition to the Ponemon findings, Beazley Breach Response Services released a briefing outlining the reported incidents of their policyholders in 2019.
 They recorded an increasing number of ransomware incidents that resulted from attacks on IT managed service providers (MSPs) and other service companies providing organizations with infrastructure and support services.
 In some cases, these attacks halted the operations of hundreds of customers downstream from the attacked IT provider or vendor.

-· 78% of manufacturing loses were caused by hack or malware
+· 78% of manufacturing losses were caused by hack or malware

 · 39% of all reported incidents in manufacturing were caused by ransomware